CUBRID/cubrid-manual/en/admin/config.rst

 **max_plan_cache_entries**

-    **max_plan_cache_entries** is a parameter used to configure the maximum number of query plans to be cached in the memory.
+    **max_plan_cache_entries** is a parameter to configure the maximum number of query plans to be cached in the memory.
 If the **max_plan_cache_entries** parameter is configured to -1 or 0, generated query plans are not stored in the memory cache; if it is configured to an integer value equal to or greater than 1, a specified number of query plans are cached in the memory.

     The following example shows how to cache up to 1,000 queries. ::